the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab0_turtle/_index.md

 ---

 # Getting started
 Welcome to cs9!
-We're glad you're here! 😄
+We're glad you're here! yay 😄

 This lab will help you get your computer set up for the class and show you how to run your first computer program.